 E-posters provide viewers high-quality resolution of images and text.
 Like traditional posters, e-posters provide a concise snapshot of your work, but instead of a physical poster pinned to a board, e-posters are a single slide presentation which is viewed on a computer.

-E-poster presenters have the option of submitting a PDF version of their poster OR an mp4 version with an audio recorded file (maximum of 5 minutes) to accompany their e-poster presentation.
+Poster presenters can upload a PDF version of their e-poster and optional mp4 version with an audio recorded file (maximum of 5 minutes) to accompany their e-poster presentation.
 We recommend using the recording feature through PowerPoint.

 - Prepare your e-poster as an electronic version replicating what a physical poster would look like.